MITHRAN-BALACHANDER/hotspot/README.md

 - **Desktop**: Full-featured experience with optimal layout
 - **Tablet**: Adapted UI for medium screens
 - **Mobile**: Touch-optimized interface for small screens

+## 📡 Socket Events (How chat works)

+The app uses Socket.io for real-time messaging.
+Key events:

+- Client → Server: `join` — payload: `{ name, room }`
+   - Server validates and joins the socket to the room
+   - Emits to client: `toastmessage` and `message` with welcome text
+   - Broadcasts to room: `toastmessage` and `message` that the user joined

+- Client → Server: `sendMessage` — payload: `message: string`
+   - Server relays: `message` to the user’s room as `{ user, text }`

+- Disconnect
+   - Server broadcasts: `message` to the room that the user left

+Server location: `Backend/server.js` — helper functions in `Backend/entity.js`.

+## 🧰 Troubleshooting

+- Google sign-in window doesn’t show:
+   - Verify `VITE_GOOGLE_CLIENT_ID` is set and the dev server was restarted
+   - Check Authorized JavaScript origins in Google Cloud Console

+- Can’t connect to chat / no messages:
+   - Ensure backend is running and accessible from the frontend
+   - Confirm frontend points to the correct backend URL (if applicable)

+- Port already in use:
+   - Change the port or export `PORT` before starting the server
+   - On Windows PowerShell: `$env:PORT=4000; npm run dev`